randsleadershipslack/documents-and-resources/code-of-conduct.md

 * Will it be obvious to the other member why I am privately contacting them?
 If not, should I provide context such as a public post?
 * Could this message be considered unsolicited spam?
 If so, should you be sending it?

+**Consquence**: Unsolicited DMs especially with a commercial flavor are likely Code of Conduct violations.

 ## Not For Profit (Mostly)